 Handle screen rotation without onConfigurationChanged

-Especially on camera view, we need to implement a view that can adapt to the screen’s orientation without having a splash of android native screen rotation handler.
-To do this, we just need to create an instance of OrientationEventListener with an abstract method onOrientationChanged.
-The method takes a parameter for the degree of screen from 0 to 359 and -1 for screen flipping.
+Especially for camera views, we need to implement a view that can adapt to the screen’s orientation without relying on the native Android screen rotation handler.
+To achieve this, we create an instance of OrientationEventListener with an abstract method onOrientationChanged.
+This method takes a parameter representing the screen’s degree from 0 to 359, and -1 for screen flipping.

 Example: